masskro0/Urban-Test-Generator-Fuel-Scoring-Function/README.md

 experiment.
 Since I already collected images, you can just run `predict_all_images()` which will use the pretrained traffic light detection system to make predictions and visualize the results. `plot_confusion_matrix()` will plot a confusion matrix; I included examples for this method.

+## Traffic Light Detection
+If you want to run the evaluation for the traffic light detection, you need to setup a traffic light detection model.
+I used this one: https://github.com/affinis-lab/traffic-light-detection-module